vamsi/python-programming-modern-approach/README.md

-# Python Programming: A Modern Approach
+# Python Programming: A Modern Approach - Vamsi Kurama

+##  Pearson Education

+## Kit for Python Programming: A Modern Approach.
+Refer to the book for step-by-step explanations.